17 Chrome Extension Success Stories

 Joel Griffith (from Portland, Oregon, USA) started Browserless over 5 years ago.

 Hey folks!
 I’m Joel Griffith, founder and sole entrepreneur for a business called browserless.

 I’ve been building the company over the last two years, and this September we did about $28,000 in sales.

-Jói Sigurdsson (from Reykjavik, Iceland) started CrankWheel over 7 years ago.
+Jói Sigurdsson (from Reykjavik, Iceland) started CrankWheel about 8 years ago.

 I’m Jói Sigurdsson, an Icelandic entrepreneur and founder of CrankWheel.
 I spent 10 years at Google leading technical teams on projects such as Google Desktop and Chrome, and the rest of my 20-something year career has been spent “doing startups” as an early employee, CTO, or co-founder.